 Your reaction to your bird's feather plucking may well be a contributing factor, so look to make sure that your bird isn't exhibiting this behavior as a way to get your attention.

 A bored and lonely bird looking for attention is just as happy to get negative feedback as positive, and you don't want your bird to associate any form of attention with feather picking.

 A standard rule of thumb while training birds is to never give negative feedback, especially to a bird who is already feeling lonely and isolated.

-Rule # 3: Ensure lots of rest, and minimal stress.
+Rule # 3: Ensure appropriate sleep, exercise diet, and avoid stress.